exercism/julia/CONTRIBUTING.md

 1. Pick one from [the list of exercises][list-of-exercises]
 2. Create a new, track-specific exercise from scratch.

-#### Implementing existing exercise
+#### Implementing an existing exercise for Julia

 Let's say you want to implement a new exercise, from the list of exercises, because you've noticed that this track could benefit from this exercise, really liked it in another track, or just because you find this interesting; the first step is to [check for an open issue][issue-new-exercise].
 If it's there, make sure no one is working on it, and most of all that there is not an open Pull Request towards this exercise.

 If there is no such issue, you may open one.
 The baseline of work is as follows:

-1. Open a new issue, we'll label it with `new exercise ✨`
+1. Optionally open a new issue, we'll label it with `new exercise ✨`
 2. We'll assign the issue to you, so you get to work on this exercise
-3. Create a new folder `exercises/$slug`
-   - `$slug` refers to the exercise slug, the machine-readable name that is listed in [the list of exercises][list-of-exercises]
-4. Create a `$slug.jl` stub file.
-5. Create a `runtests.jl` test file.
-Here add the tests, per [canonical data][problem-specifications] if possible.
-6. Create a `example.jl` file.
-Place a working implementation, assuming it's renamed to `$slug.jl`
-   - The example solution is meant to show that the test suite works properly.
-It doesn't have to be an ideal or optimised solution!
-7. Run the tests locally, by running `julia runtests.jl $slug` from the root of the repository.
-8. Add the exercise to `config.json`.
-You can generate the entry interactively by running `julia bin/new-exercise.jl` and answering the prompts.
-If you're unsure about the difficulty, progression or topics, just guess and we will discuss it in the Pull Request.
-   - You may have to install the [`configlet`](#fetch-configlet) first, if you haven't already.

-Instead of manually creating a `runtests.jl` file, you may also add a generator script that takes the `canonical-data.json` for the exercise as input and generates a test suite from it.
-Eventually we will create a framework for this but for now, individual scripts are fine.
+3. Read the documentation for [practice][docs-practice-exercise] or [concept][docs-concept-exercise] exercises.

+You will need to create a runtests.jl file.
+You may be able to generate this from the information in the problem-specifications repo using the script in the bin directory of this repo.
+You should try to solve the exercise.
+Once you have a solution that passes the tests (it doesn't need to be perfect!) move it to .meta/example.jl

-The final step is opening a Pull Request, with these items all checked off.
+The final step is opening a Pull Request.
 Make sure the tests pass and the config linter doesn't complain.
 They will run automatically on your PR.